jakubcekala/floating-navigation-bar/README.md

 # Floating Navigation bar

-A flutter navigation bar stacked on TabBarView, that allows do control TabBarView aroud the nav bar.
+A flutter navigation bar stacked on TabBarView, that allows do control TabBarView around the nav bar.

 ## Sample